cath-oneill/curriculum/outline/functions2.md

 ## Important functions

 There are some functions that are essential when using Clojure.
-The arithmetic functions and `str` have already been covered, and you need to know them.
+The arithmetic functions and `str` have already been covered.
 Let's look at some others.

 ### Comparison (boolean) functions